linkedin/cruise-control/README.md

 ### Features ###
   Kafka Cruise Control provides the following features out of the box:

-  * Resource utilization tracking for brokers, topics and partitions.
+  * Resource utilization tracking for brokers, topics, and partitions.

-  * Multi-goal rebalance proposal generation
+  * Multi-goal rebalance proposal generation for:
     * Rack-awareness
     * Resource utilization balance (CPU, DISK, Network I/O)
     * Leader traffic distribution
     * Replica distribution for topics
     * Global replica distribution
-    * write your own and plug them in
+    * Custom goals that you wrote and plugged in

-  * Anomaly detection and alerting for the Kafka cluster including
+  * Anomaly detection and alerting for the Kafka cluster, including:
-    * goal violation
+    * Goal violation
-    * broker failure detection
+    * Broker failure detection

-  * Admin operations including:
+  * Admin operations, including:
     * Add brokers
     * Decommission brokers
     * Rebalance the cluster

 ### Environment Requirements
-* The current master branch of Cruise Control is compatible with Apache Kafka 0.10.1 and above.
+* The current master branch of Cruise Control is compatible with Apache Kafka 0.10.1 and above
 * message.format.version 0.10.0 and above is needed
 * The master branch compiles with Scala 2.11

 ### Quick Start ###
-0. Needed if `CruiseControlMetricsReporter` is used for metrics collection (this is the default config for Cruise Control).
-The metrics reporter will periodically sample the Kafka raw metrics on the broker and send them to a Kafka topic.
+0. This step is required if `CruiseControlMetricsReporter` is used for metrics collection (this is the default config for Cruise Control).
+The metrics reporter periodically samples the Kafka raw metrics on the broker and sends them to a Kafka topic.
     * ```./gradlew jar```
     * Copy `./cruise-control-metrics-reporter/build/libs/cruise-control-metrics-reporter.jar` to your Kafka server dependency jar folder.
 For Apache Kafka, the folder would be `core/build/dependant-libs-SCALA_VERSION/`
-    * Modify Kafka server configuration to set `metric.reporters` to `com.linkedin.kafka.cruisecontrol.metricsreporter.CruiseControlMetricsReporter`
+    * Modify Kafka server configuration to set `metric.reporters` to `com.linkedin.kafka.cruisecontrol.metricsreporter.CruiseControlMetricsReporter`.
+For Apache Kafka, server properties are located at `./config/server.properties`.
-    * Start the Kafka server
+    * Start ZooKeeper and Kafka server.
 1. Modify config/cruisecontrol.properties to
     * fill in `bootstrap.servers` and `zookeeper.connect` to the Kafka cluster to be monitored.
     * set `metric.sampler.class` to your implementation (the default sampler class is CruiseControlMetricsReporterSampler)